dazlious/gesturizer/README.md

 Checks if your clients device has mouse available or not.
 If Gesturizers checkMouse-function does not fit your needs, you can bind your own logic to this variable

+### isIEDevice: boolean
+> default: this.checkIETouch()

+Checks if your clients device is using IE. If Gesturizers checkIETouch-function does not fit your needs, you can bind your own logic to this variable
+If true, Gesturizer uses pointer-events instead of touch and mouse

 ### timeTreshold: object
 > default: {tap: 200, hold: 500, swipe: 300, flick: 50}